Swanson-Hysell-Group/Bayesian_PEP_inversion/README.md

 Now you should be able to see the new kernel available in your Jupyter Notebook or Jupyter Lab from the base environment.

+You may run into a shapely issue with this package which can produce error of `IllegalArgumentException: ` when plotting figures.

+To solve this, use the command below in your terminal and install the shapely package with no binary files.

+`pip uninstall shapely`

+`pip install shapely --no-binary shapely`